3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 • Make yourself comfortable – find a quiet corner in your home and eliminate any distractions

-• Ground yourself – take a few deep inhales and exhales through your nose to help ground yourself and become present for your journaling exercise
+• Ground yourself – take a few deep inhales and exhales through your nose to help ground yourself

 • Acceptance – allow yourself to write down whatever comes up for you